 @AmbJohnBolton will be my new National Security Advisor.
 I am very thankful for the service of General H.R.
 McMaster who has done an outstanding job & will always remain my friend.
 There will be an official contact handover on 4/9.”
 Bolton exited the administration in September 2019 after an increasingly tense term that ended in him and Trump even disagreeing about whether he quit or was fired.

-2. The White House is attempting to block him from publishing his book.
+2. The White House attempted to block him from publishing his book.
 The Trump administration issued a threat to Bolton to keep him from releasing The Room Where It Happened: A White House Memoir.
 In a letter to Bolton’s lawyer, Charles Cooper, obtained by CNN, a top official at the National Security Council argued that the unpublished draft of Bolton’s memoir “appears to contain significant amounts of classified information,” and cannot be released as is.
-The letter, dated January 23, claims that the allegedly “top secret” information “reasonably could be expected to cause exceptionally grave harm to the national security.
+The letter, dated January 23, claimed that the allegedly “top secret” information “reasonably could be expected to cause exceptionally grave harm to the national security.

 ….many more mistakes of judgement, gets fired because frankly, if I listened to him, we would be in World War Six by now, and goes out and IMMEDIATELY writes a nasty & untrue book.
 All Classified National Security.
 Who would do this?